lamenezes/simple-model/README.rst

 It has simple objectives:

-- Define your fields easily (just a tuple, not dicts or instances of type classes whatever)
+- Define your fields easily (just a tuple, nor dicts or instances of type classes whatever)
 - Support for field validation
-- Convert to dict
+- Conversion to dict

 That's it.
 If you want something more complex there are plenty of libraries and frameworks that does a lot of cool stuff.